Descriptions of Jefferson’s physical appearance and demeanor

 The legal standards for paternity in the State of Virginia require near certainty: “Parentage between child and man must be established by (i) Scientifically reliable genetic tests which affirm a 98% probability of paternity.”

 It has been said that “a defining mark of good scientists is that they go to great pains to distinguish between what they know and what they don’t know.”
-When Foster’s initial DNA article in the journal Nature claimed the “simplest and most probable explanation” is that Jefferson fathered slave’s last child, Foster ignored evidence and put his thumb on the scales, egregiously departing from the scientific method.
+When Foster’s initial DNA article in the journal Nature claimed the “simplest and most probable explanation” is that Jefferson fathered slave’s last child, Foster ignored exculpatory evidence and put his thumb on the scales, egregiously departing from the scientific method.
 No amount of backpedaling could put the genie back into the bottle.

 Postscript

-While Foster lost friends and lost credibility in the scientific world, he was embraced by the historical and social sciences academic world, which invited him to speak at numerous universities, including Yale.
-Despite the fact that his only expertise was as a pathologist (who studies the causes and effects of diseases), he was invited to England to speak about slavery.
+While Foster lost friends and lost credibility in the scientific world, he was warmly embraced by the historical and social sciences academic world, which invited him to speak at numerous universities, including Yale.
+Despite the fact that his only expertise was as a pathologist (who specializes in the causes and effects of diseases), he was invited to England to speak about slavery.
 In his speaking tour he was at times even referred to as “Historian Eugene Foster.”

 And what became of Winifred Bennett and her partnership with Foster to have her book and his article come out together?
-When Foster began speaking with Nature about publishing his article, Foster went quiet and stopped talking to Winifred Bennett.
-Months later she was caught by surprise and was devastated when she saw Foster’s press conference at Monticello on the nightly news.
-Her plan with Foster to release his study together with her book vanished as she watched Foster breaking the news without her, but instead with Dan Jordan, the President of the Thomas Jefferson Foundation.
+When Foster began speaking with Nature about publishing his article, Foster went quiet and stopped talking to Bennett.
+Months later she was caught by surprise and devastated when she saw Foster’s press conference at Monticello on the nightly news.
+Her agreement with Foster to release his study together with her book vanished as she watched Foster breaking the news without her, but instead with Dan Jordan, the President of the Thomas Jefferson Foundation.
 For Bennett, it marked the end of her book project and the end of her friendship with Foster.
-She later described to Herb Barger how she finally caught up with Foster and confronted him:
+She later described to Herb Barger how months later she caught up with Foster and confronted him:

 I said “Gene, what is it you want?
 Do you want money?”
 He said, “No. I want fame.”
 Well, he just was willing to sacrifice me for his fame.